 Kincheloe is a somewhat small town located in the state of Michigan.
 With a population of 6,720 people and three constituent neighborhoods, Kincheloe is the 162nd largest community in Michigan.

-When you are in Kincheloe, you'll notice that it is more blue-collar than most other communities in America.
-16.56% of Kincheloe’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Kincheloe is generally considered to be a blue-collar town.
+17.39% of the Kincheloe workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kincheloe is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Kincheloe who work in office and administrative support (9.87%), food service (7.26%), and management occupations (7.12%).
+There are especially a lot of people living in Kincheloe who work in food service (9.34%), office and administrative support (8.48%), and management occupations (6.59%).

 The overall crime rate in Kincheloe is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

 Kincheloe is an extremely ethnically-diverse town.
 The people who call Kincheloe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kincheloe residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kincheloe include Irish, African, Polish, and English.
+Important ancestries of people in Kincheloe include Irish, French , English, and Italian.

 The most common language spoken in Kincheloe is English.
 Other important languages spoken here include Spanish and Native American languages.